Dental Trauma Treatment

 But don’t worry!
 We’ll give you the info you need to prep the injury, so that a dentist can more effectively fix the problem.
 We will also tell you what treatment options are available, depending on the injury, age of the child and whether it’s a baby or adult tooth.

-Logo for Kids Smiles Pediatric Dentistry in St. Louis, MO
+Pediatric emergency dental care for a chipped or injured tooth at Kids Smiles Pediatric Dentistry in St. Louis.

 Let's Get In Touch!

-Step 1: call us!
+Step 1: Call us!

 We will give you steps to take to take care of some of the most common dental emergencies, but your first step is always to call us!
 We will give you specific instructions over the phone on what to do before you bring your child in.
 That will be much faster than trying to Google what to do while your child is in pain or bleeding.